 This event will include a picnic on the lawn, old-fashioned games, music, dance and fun for everyone.
-Prior to the picnic on the lawn, a Commemorative Celebration of the 125th Anniversary will be held in the John W. Bardo Fine and Performing Arts Center.
+Also on tap will be a variety of old-fashioned games and photo opportunities with props representative of 125 years of WCU history.
+The tentative schedule includes musical entertainment provided by the Dirty Guv’nahs, and party-goers will be eligible to win a variety of door prizes.
 Students, faculty, staff, alumni and community are invited to attend.
 More details and associated events will be announced in the coming months.
-Visit celebrate125.wcu.edu again soon, or "like" the 125th anniversary Facebook page for the latest announcements.
+See this news item for more information, or "like" the 125th anniversary Facebook page for the latest announcements.

 As WCU's 125th Anniversary Celebration comes to a close, this event will feature the Pride of the Mountains Band, marching from the Alumni Tower to Ramsey Regional Activity Center.
 Music will be selections from their appearance in the Macy's Thanksgiving Day Parade.
 Following the parade, Chancellor Belcher will make brief remarks and share his vision for the future of WCU.
 The December 2014 graduating class will be recognized as the "last graduates" from the first 125 years of the university.
 Hot chocolate and cookies will be served.
 (Events, dates and times subject to change.)